MicrosoftDocs/VBA-Docs/api/Office.CommandBars.OnUpdate.md

 The **OnUpdate** event is recognized by the **CommandBar** object and all command bar controls.
 The event is triggered by any change to a command bar or command bar control or any change to the state of a command bar or command bar control.
 These changes can occur due to a text or cell selection, for example.

 Because a large number of **OnUpdate** events can occur during normal usage, developers should exercise caution when using this event.
-It is strongly recommended that this event be used primarily for checking that a custom command bar has been added or removed by a **COMAddIn**.
+It's strongly recommended that this event be used primarily for checking that a custom command bar has been added or removed by a **COMAddIn**.

 ## See also